PLF Faculty

 Description of PLF

-Whatever the title — executive, general or lead presbyter — support and encouragement as one enters these kinds of roles can make a huge difference to the leaders and those whom they serve.
+Whatever the title — executive, general or associate executive — support and encouragement as one enters these kinds of roles can make a huge difference to the leaders and those whom they serve.

 The Presbytery Leader Formation (PLF) Program is a three-year opportunity designed to provide education, nurture and collegiality during this key time.